We are creating an interest list for 2019 meditation classes.

-If you are looking for a quiet spiritual place to meditate, please consider dropping in to our centre on Sundays between 1:30 – 3 pm and we will be happy to help you make that happen.
+If you are looking for a quiet spiritual place to meditate and learn a bit about Buddhist meditation or are experienced but looking for a quiet place, please consider dropping in to our centre on Sundays between 1:30 – 3 pm and we will be happy to help you make that happen.

 Meditation for Everyone